 You both know it ended bad, maybe there wasn't enough communication before you got started.
 Maybe you took on a client who's interest just didn't mesh with yours.
-Whatever the reason, sometimes we might end up with a negative review tarnishing our positive and fun loving image as escorts, pro-dommes, or masseuses (or any adult entertainment provider, really).
+Whatever the reason, sometimes we might end up with a negative review tarnishing our positive and fun loving image as escorts, pro-dommes, or masseuses (or any pornstar or adult entertainment provider, really).
 Don't stress too much.
 Follow the advice below and make bad reviews a thing of the past.

 The customer may almost always be right, but when personal boundaries are involved this grey area can get tricky.
 Here are a few customer service tips to help you avoid negative reviews in the first place and minimize them if they crop up after the fact.

 1. Communicate: Talk to your client before, during and after your session.
 Make sure you have a good idea of what they want and you also enjoy these activities.
 If you get the feeling that their main desires involve activities that you do not provide, don't fake it or try to distract them so they forget, instead talk to them about your boundaries and suggest including another provider who can suit their needs in your session.
 Sometimes you might be better off to cut your loses, and let them know that the session probably won't work for you.

 Let them know the activities you enjoy and see if you can come to a common understanding and still make for a fun session.
 This goes for activities that they might not enjoy as well, make sure to ask them their hard stops or strict no-nos.
 Make sure you negotiate fully with your client and be sure to ask what their limits are.
 The last thing you want is to trigger a negative response in the heat of the moment.